-Arqaam was founded in 2017 to help improve the impact of humanitarian and development actors through better use of data.
+Arqaam is a social enterprise that was founded in 2017 to help improve the impact of humanitarian and development actors through better use of data.
 People often fear numbers and data instead of seeing the potential behind it.

 Arqaam believes in providing its services in line with the 9 Principles of Digital Development.
-We use open source solutions and follow open data standards where possible and reinvest our own resources to support projects like Indicator Library and Question Bank, supporting standardisation across projects and organisations.
+We use open source solutions and follow open data standards where possible and reinvest our own resources to support projects like a Question Library, supporting standardisation across projects and organisations.
 It’s our passion and at the core of why we started Arqaam to find better ways to add value to the community of practice.

 Field-led.
 All our designs and processes are user-driven, ensuring that any solution we offer is adjusted to the relevant context.

 Organisational Standards.
 We aim to build standards across the data life cycle, while engaging users in the process.

 Ownership.
 We strive to build ownership at all levels to accomplish sustainable change.

 Simplicity.
 We focus on the simple use of technology and intuitive data practices.

 Transparency.
 We take transparency at the core of any work we do, to build trust, to hold ourselves and our clients accountable to the highest standards.